 My housemate and I, both the legal owners of our house, pay mortgage expenses from our joint account.
 The monthly expense also covers the real estate taxes on our home.
 The Form 1098 and property tax statement only have my name and social security number.
 How do we split these payments of interest and taxes on Schedule A so we can both claim our share on our separate tax returns?

-If each taxpayer paid one-half of the expenses, then each Schedule A should reflect one-half as deductions.
+If each taxpayer paid one-half of the mortgage and real estate tax expenses, then each Schedule A should reflect one-half as deductions.
 Both of you should attach a statement to your Schedules A explaining how you're dividing the mortgage interest and payments of real estate taxes.
 Your housemate, who didn't receive the Form 1098, must list the mortgage interest he or she paid on Schedule A line 8b, "Home mortgage interest not reported to you on Form 1098."